emmakamau/AwwardsClone/README.md

 7. View the application on your browser through `http://127.0.0.1:8000`.

 ## Behaviour Driven Development
+BDD focuses on how the user will interact with the application.
+What you will see and experience:

+1. Landing page with various projects from different users.
+A navigation bar as well with home, login and register routes.
+2. Create an account with a unique username,an email and password.
+You will receive an email and redirected to login, you'll be required to login to vote for any project.
+3. User can also create and update their profile.
+4. Profile view displays users projects, click on the image to view more details of the project and get access to a live link.
+5. Click on the upload project svg to add a project for others to view.

 ## Development
 To fix a bug or enhance an existing module, follow these steps: